-LTIP Units: Long term incentive plan units, or LTIP units, are issued to independent directors as well as to our Manager.
-The costs associated with LTIP units are amortized over the relevant vesting period.
-The vesting period for units issued to independent directors under the Ellington Incentive Plan for Individuals, or Director LTIP units, is one year for the grants awarded on August 17, 2007 and October 1, 2009, and nine months for the grant awarded on December 31, 2008.
-Vesting period for units issued to our Manager under the Ellington Incentive Plan for Entities, or the Manager LTIP units, occurs over a three year period with one-third of the units vesting at the end of each year.
-The cost of the Manager LTIP units fluctuates with the price per share whereas the cost of the Director LTIP units is based on the price per share at the initial offering date (grant date).
-Because we remeasure the amount of share-based LTIP unit costs associated with the unvested Manager LTIP units as of each reporting period, our share-based LTIP unit expense reported in our consolidated statement of operations will change based on the price per share, which may result in earnings volatility.
+LTIP Units: The costs associated with the long term incentive plan units, or LTIP Units, issued to our independent directors are amortized on a straight line basis over the vesting period in accordance with SFAS No. 123(R).
+The costs associated with the LTIP Units issued to our Manager are amortized on a straight line basis over the vesting period in accordance with EITF 96-18 and EITF 00-18.
+The vesting period for the Ellington Incentive Plan for Entities (the "Manager LTIP") is three years.
+The vesting period for the Ellington Incentive Plan for Individuals (the "Director LTIP") is one year for the initial grant awarded on August 17, 2007 and nine months for the grant awarded on December 31, 2008.
+The cost of the Manager LTIP Units fluctuates with the price per share whereas the cost of the Director LTIP Units is based on the price per share at the initial offering date (grant date).
+Because we remeasure the amount of share-based LTIP Unit costs associated with the unvested Manager LTIP Units as of each reporting period, our share-based LTIP Unit expense reported in our consolidated statement of operations will change based on the price per share, which may result in earnings volatility.